R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     In a real app you would use the byte array to hold serialised data structures.
 You can use whatever data formats you like.
 You could use a simple string format or a binary format like protocol buffers.

-## Write a host program
+## Write a simple host program

-An enclave by itself is just a library.
-It can't (at this time) be invoked directly.
-Instead you load it from inside a host program.
+An enclave by itself is just a library: you must therefore load it from inside a host program.

 It's easy to load then pass data to and from an enclave.
 Let's start with the skeleton of a little command line app: